Skip to main content

 • A course in a field outside the western tradition

-• A minimum of three courses—constituting a major field—in one of the four Fields of Study: Medieval, Renaissance/ Baroque, Modern/Contemporary, and Visual Cultures of the Americas
+• A minimum of three courses—constituting a major field—in one of the three Fields of Study: the Post-Ancient and Medieval World, Modernities and Modernisms, and the Visual Cultures of the Americas (VCA).

-• One course in three of the Fields of Study outside of your major field
+• One course in two of the Fields of Study outside of your major field

 Language Requirement